 What is the best platform to make friends online?

 The best platform depends on what you're looking for.
-For deep 1-on-1 friendship based on shared values and personality, Introvrs is built specifically for that.
+For deep 1-on-1 friendship based on shared values and life stage, with AI matching and built-in suggestions for what to do together, Introvrs is built specifically for that.
 For interest-based community, Discord servers or subreddits work well.
 For local friendships, Meetup or Bumble BFF are options.

 How do I start a conversation with someone online?